deshumake/CSE847Project/README.md

 ### Traffic Anomalies Detection

-> @author: Luan Nguyen, Pengyu Chu,m Daniel Shumaker
+> @author: Luan Nguyen, Pengyu Chu, Daniel Shumaker

 This repo is for the project in the class CSE 847 Machine Learning.